UjjwalSaini07/NexGen-Quillix/README.md

 ## Technologies Used 👨🏻‍💻
 - **Next.js** – A powerful high-performance frontend for building fast and scalable web applications.
 - **React.js** – A powerful JavaScript library for building fast and scalable web applications.
-- **TypeScript** {Workflow} – A statically typed superset of JavaScript that enhances code reliability and maintainability.
+- **TypeScript** {Workflow} – A typed superset of JavaScript for more reliable, maintainable code.
 - **Python** – Used for data processing, automation, or backend tasks.
 - **TailwindCSS** – A utility-first CSS framework for creating stunning, responsive designs effortlessly.
 - **GitHub Actions** – CI/CD automation for streamlined development workflows.
 - **Redis Integration** – High-performance in-memory data storage for fast caching and real-time processing.
-- **Docker** – A containerization platform enabling seamless deployment, scalability, and efficient application management.
+- **Docker** – A container platform for easy deployment, scalability, and app management.

 ## Getting Started ⚙️
 ### Prerequisites